smaclell/smaclell.github.io/_drafts/not-on-server-core.md

 ## 1. Check the Windows Event Log

-The easiest way to review the Event Log remotely is using MMC.
+The easiest way to review the Event Log is by connecting a local Event Viewer GUI to the remote server.
 Do the following:

 1. On an extra computer open the Event Viewer
 2. Right click on "Event Viewer (Local)"